 - Go to Manage My Subscriptions from the hamburger menu in the help panel

-- Scroll down to the Application Settings section and toggle the Enable Inline Help to Yes:
+- In the left navigation column, select Look and Feel.
+Toggle Enable Inline Help to Yes:

 To create an inline help item, create a help item as you normally would, but toggle the Enable Inline Help / Tooltip to yes:

 When inline help is toggled to yes, additional options will appear in the help editor.
 First you will need to select an element to attach the inline help icon to:

 This element selector acts in the same manner as the element selector in the walkthrough editor.

 For some media types, you will also see two additional items you can configure: Display as Tooltip and Position: